Trump Organization Scrambling To Prepare For Scrutiny From House Democrats

 — Citizens for Ethics (@CREWcrew) November 21, 2018

 The New York Attorney General’s office is also working on a civil suit against the Donald J. Trump Foundation, a charitable organization.
-New NY Attorney General Tish James ran on a platform of aggressively going after Donald Trump.
+New New York Attorney General Tish James ran on a platform of aggressively going after Donald Trump.

 Michael Cohen is the former VP of the Trump Organization.
-Cohen recently pled guilty to 8 counts brought by the Manhattan U.S. Attorney’s Office.
+Cohen recently pled guilty to eight counts brought by the Manhattan U.S. Attorney’s Office.
 His sentencing is scheduled for December 12.

-California Democrat Alan Garten, who is likely to become the chairman of the House Intelligence Committee, has said that he will make investigating money laundering a top priority for the Committee.
+California Democrat Alan Garten, who is likely to become the chairman of the House Intelligence Committee, has said that he will make investigating money laundering a top priority for the committee.

 Democrats on the House Oversight Committee are also planning to launch an investigation against Donald Trump’s daughter Ivanka Trump, according to Fox News.
 They want to investigate her use of private email accounts to discuss official White House business, and whether or not she violated the Presidential Record Act.

-“We launched a bipartisan investigation last year into White House officials’ use of private email accounts for official business, but the White House never gave us the information we requested,” said Elijah Commings (D-MD), the next chair of the Oversight Committee.
+“We launched a bipartisan investigation last year into White House officials’ use of private email accounts for official business, but the White House never gave us the information we requested,” said Maryland Democrat Representative Elijah Commings, the next chair of the Oversight Committee.

 “We need those documents to ensure that Ivanka Trump, Jared Kushner, and other officials are complying with federal records laws and there is a complete record of the activities of this Administration.”